Genentech/g_ani/README.md

 ![DistNet](documentation/DistNet.jpg)

 The AngleNet uses a concatenation of the Atom types of three atoms.
 The distances between the first (center) atom and two neighbors as well as the angle is included in each input row.
 The input to the radial net is similar but includes just two atoms and one distance.
-A cutoff function is used similar to the one used on the output of the RadialNet and AngleNet similar to the one used in the ANI NNP.
+A cutoff function is used similar to the one used in the ANI NNP.
 The EnergyNet is similar in function and structure as one Atomic Network of the ANI NNP.
 A yaml file for a configuration of DistNet is given [here](data/nnp/dist3/d3.yml).

 This Network topology has advantages and disadvantages:

 Advantages:
 - Uses a single network for all atom types.
 Thus the network size does not necessarily grow with the third power of supported atom types.
 - Fewer parameter due the use of one single EnergyNet.
 - In our first preliminary results a slight performance boost is observed.
-Note that this need further validation.
+Note that this needs further validation.

 Disadvantages:
 - The current implementation is 6-7 times slower than the g_ANI implementation.
-Given the more complex functional form as compared to using Behler Parrinello type description possible improvements might be limited.
+Given the more complex functional form as compared to using a Behler-Parrinello type description possible improvements might be limited.
 - This is not as well tested as the g_ANI NNP.

 ### Weights for the NNP described